-A few weeks ago, we posted a blog on CBT, a type of treatment that promotes changing thoughts, feelings, and behaviors in order to manage and reduce anxiety.
-Today, we want to take a deeper dive into a branch of CBT called Dialectical Behavior Therapy.
-DBT skills are important, as they tend to fill in the gaps that CBT may leave behind.
-Rather than only treating symptoms as problems to be solved, DBT places an equally important emphasis on acceptance of experiences as they are in this moment.
+A few weeks ago, we posted a blog on CBT, a type of treatment that promotes the changing of a persons’ thoughts, feelings, and behaviors.
+It is a method that has continually shown to help those looking to reduce their anxiety.
+Today, we want to take a look into a branch of CBT known as Dialectical Behavior Therapy.
+DBT skills are important as they tend to help supplement the things CBT doesn’t help with.
+Most importantly, its ability to help a person accept their current circumstances and make changes accordingly.

 Sure, that sounds great and all.
 But you may be wondering how DBT can help you with depression and anxiety.
 Continue reading to learn more!

 Dr. Marsha Linehan was the creator of Dialectical Behavior Therapy.
 She developed this therapy method through her work with women who had attempted suicide or self-harm.
 She initially treated these women with CBT but noticed it wasn’t fully effective.
 This therapy puts a huge emphasis on changing thoughts and behavior.
 And while that is a great skill, that kind of thinking did not help Dr. Linehan’s patients find acceptance.
 Unfortunately, even with months of therapy, her patients were still finding their own thoughts and behaviors as “wrong”.
 And because of it, hindered the growth of their ability to change.

 DBT skills include tools such as mindfulness and distress tolerance.
 These techniques aid in finding “acceptance” during a present “less than ideal” moment.
 These distress tolerance and mindfulness skills range and vary in nature.
 They can include mindfulness exercises (like Come to Your Senses and adult coloring books), breathing exercises (including breathing GIFs), and even using cold/heat!
 The goal is to let go of past/future worry and bring the mind to the present by checking facts and not giving into immediate reactions.